 DIY junkie with a power tool fascination

 A yankee by birth, Lauren was raised in the South.
 Her creative eye and itchy fingers let her to Appalachian State University to study Fashion Merchandising.
-After a stint in New York City and an internship with Stylecaster, Lauren managed the Charlotte location of a national retail store before interning with RSC.
+After a stint in New York City and an internship with Stylecaster, Lauren managed the Charlotte location of a national retail store before interning with RSC and learning about what’s involved in working at public relations companies.
 She joined RSC full time in 2013.

 Lauren's creative outlets are numerous, artistic and varied, and can include at any given time, shibori dye work, hand lettering, screenprinting and woodworking.
 She has volunteered with Girls On The Run and Charter Community School Of The Arts.